Biomedical Sciences and Translational Medicine MRes

 This twelve month, full-time programme is structured to allow for 3 hours of taught sessions per week whilst the rest of the time is spent in the lab or carrying out other research project related work.

-MRes in Biomedical Sciences & Translational Medicine students undertake 3 research projects that comprise 10 weeks of lab work followed by 2 weeks in which to write a report.
-Students also present either a poster or talk at the end of every research project.
-During the project, all students are encouraged to suggest experiments, design experimental protocols, as well as being taught subject specific techniques and advanced knowledge in transferable skills.
-The research projects will include at least three different research techniques to enhance experimental training skills that need to be clearly stated at the end of each project.
+MRes in Biomedical Sciences and Translational Medicine students undertake 1 research project over 36 weeks including 2 weeks set aside for preparation of a preliminary project report and 4 weeks dedicated to writing the final research project report and preparing oral, poster and digital media presentations.
+During the project, all students are encouraged to suggest experiments, design experimental protocols, as well as being taught subject specific techniques and advanced knowledge and transferable skills.
+The research projects will include a range of research techniques to enhance training in experimental skills.

-The lectures relate to state-of-the-art research techniques, application of knowledge in scientific and clinical areas, and the development of personal and professional transferable skills.
-Important and innovative parts of the transferable skills students take part in include the following workshops "IP and Commercialisation (our own version of Dragon’s Den)", Demonstrator Training and “Writing a PhD Studentship”, as well as taking part in debates for public understanding of science.
+Lectures on taught modules relate to state-of-the-art research techniques, application of knowledge in areas of modern biomedical and translational research, and the development of personal and professional transferable skills.
+Important and innovative parts of our transferable skills training include workshops on "IP and Commercialisation (our own version of Dragon’s Den)", and “Grant Writing”, as well as debates and approaches to improve public understanding of science.

 Why Institute of Systems, Molecular and Integrative Biology?

 Our departments are equipped with the expertise and technology to carry out groundbreaking research, which informs our study programmes.

 Our current key areas of research include:

 The biology and chemistry of life at all scales